 It seems like we can spend a long time working on our garden, and then, when it’s all finished, we only have a small amount of time to enjoy the fruits of our labor before things are beginning to look, well, a little less perfect than they did when everything was fresh and new.
 But good news: you don’t have to settle for a garden that you’re less than happy with.
 It’s all about taking those small steps and making sure it’s kept in tip-top condition.
 We take a look at nine useful tips below.

 Do Your Homework

 Everything will stay in excellent condition for longer if they were right for your garden in the first place.
 During the planning stages make sure you’re reading as much as you can about plants, fertilizers, and correct placement for the various aspects of your garden – it’ll serve you well in the long run.
+For the lawn, think about whether you will choose to plant seed, lay sod or install artificial grass.
 Like most things in life, knowledge is power!
 If you’re putting things in the ground that really shouldn’t be there, then you can’t have too many complaints if they later turn out to give you more problems than they were worth.

 Make It Part Of Your Routine

 Your garden isn’t going to look after itself.
 That’s your job!
 To prevent things from getting too out of hand, you just have to do one simple thing – make it part of your routine.
 It’s much easier to spend ten minutes each day making sure that your garden has everything it needs rather than waiting until things are too far gone before you do get up out of the hammock and do something about it.
 If it’s a dry season, that small amount of time you put into watering the plants will make all the difference.

 Get Rid of Those Weeds